-An accelerated ageing test for medical devices is used to simulate real time shelf-life ageing.
-It is conducted to validate shelf-life claims.
+An accelerated ageing test for medical devices is used to simulate real time shelf-life ageing, in order to validate shelf-life claims.
 This process is carried out according to guidelines given in ASTM F1980 - Standard Guide for Accelerated Ageing of Sterile Medical Device Packages.

-During an accelerated ageing study, packs are usually stored at 55°C. At this temperature a 6 week period is equivalent to 1 year of natural storage under normal (23°C) conditions.
-This method is suitable for pouches and blisters and for porous and non-porous packs.
+During an accelerated ageing study, packs are usually stored at 55°C. At this temperature a 6-week period is equivalent to one year of natural storage under normal (23°C) conditions.
+This method is suitable for pouches and blisters as well as for porous and non-porous packs.

-Elevated temperatures and time periods to be used in a study can be custom-designed to meet your particular requirements.
-This online accelerated ageing calculator uses the formula given in ASTM F1980.
+MET can custom-design studies with elevated temperatures and time periods to meet your particular requirements.
+The accelerated ageing calculator below uses the formula given in ASTM F1980.